- Plesk for Linux

 - Plesk for Windows

-What is SPF?
-How to configure and use SPF on a Plesk server?
+What is SPF and how to configure it on a Plesk server?

 CONFIG_TEXT: a, ptr, mx, ip4, include, all